Caltech-IPAC/kete/doc/propagation.rst

 will have relatively close encounters with planets with some regularity, making long term predictions of their orbits difficult.
 Typically it only takes a few close encounters to completely ruin any hope of predicting the position of an object in the future or past.
-This makes the inner solar system a chaotic system in the mathematically sense, small deviations of input parameters have large implications for future behavior (despite the fact that everything should in theory be precisely computable).
+This makes the inner solar system a chaotic system in the mathematical sense, small deviations of input parameters have large implications for future behavior (despite the fact that everything should in theory be precisely computable).